 But what is an insider threat at its core?
 The CERT Coordination Center at Carnegie Mellon University offers a general insider threat definition.
 They see an insider threat is “the potential for an individual who has or had authorized access to an organization’s assets to use their access, either maliciously or unintentionally, to act in a way that could negatively affect the organization”.

-Sometimes, the term insider threat can also be used as an alternative for insider attack, referring not to the potential to act but to the actual act of an insider compromising an organization’s network or computer system.
+Sometimes, the term insider threat can also be used as an alternative for insider attack, meaning not the potential to act but the actual act of an insider compromising an organization’s network or computer system.

 Types of insider threats

 While a popular topic among cybersecurity specialists, there’s no gold standard for classifying insider threats.

 There could be different types of insider threats, but one of the most common typologies is presented in a report by CA Technologies.
 They split all examples of insider threats into two large groups based on their intentions:

 However, we can add a bit more granularity and specify three insider threat types: